adrianlimws/adrianlimws/README.md

 ### Technical Aspirations
 - Be language agnostic by getting better with SWE Principles
-- Be a programmer first, not a frameworker
+- Be an engineer, not a frameworker
 - Write a large scale app that can benefit others in someways

 ### Currently swimming in...